 Suitable measures shall be taken to ensure that there is no adverse effect to occupants of adjoining buildings and the public by the generation of dust and/or noise during demolition.

-Access for people with a disability shall be provided to the proposed additions and the existing school buildings in accordance with the Commonwealth Disability (Access to Premises - Buildings) Standards 2010 (the Premises Standards).
+Access for people with a disability shall be provided to the proposed additions in accordance with the Commonwealth Disability (Access to Premises - Buildings) Standards 2010 (the Premises Standards).
 In this regard, access is required to be upgraded to all existing buildings to which construction work will be carried out, in accordance with the Premises Standards and Part D3 of the Building Code of Australia (Volume 1)/

-The developer is to relocate any utility services if required, at the developer's cost.

 Access to Redmond Oval for the purposes of construction is to occur only via Boomerang Street.
 Traffic is NOT to enter via Park Street without the express prior consent of Council.
-In this regard, should Park Street need to be used, a management plan is to be provided too and approved by Council, prior to the use of Park Street detailing measures to be implemented to protect the War Memorial Gates.
+In this regard, should Park Street need to be used, a management plan is to be submitted for approval by Council, prior to the use of Park Street detailing measures to be implemented to protect the War Memorial Gates.

 For the duration of works, the developer shall ensure public access is maintained to Redmond Oval, and all/any lots affected by the construction of the proposed development to the satisfaction of Council.